wwqqq16/battleship/README.md

 ## Gameplay instructions
 Right now, this game allows two users to play the classic game of Battleship, with a 10x10 board, and five named ships of set lengths.
 On a player's turn, they are presented with a public version of their board and a private version of their opponent's board, to choose which square they will aim for.

-## Future Work
-Future work may include:
-* Build out a set of rules for an auto-player to base intelligent gameplay on
-* Make board a dynamic 2D array, allow for customizable board sizes/sets of ships
-* Add sentinel character to end the game early (right now, it will loop until someone wins)